golioth/golioth-firmware-sdk/examples/zephyr/golioth_basics/README.md

 # Golioth Basics Example

-This example will connect to Golioth and demonstrate Logging, Over-the-Air (OTA) firmware updates, and sending data to both LightDB state and LightDB Stream.
+This example will connect to Golioth and demonstrate Logging, Over-the-Air (OTA) firmware updates, and sending data to both LightDB state and Stream.
 Please see the comments in main.c for a thorough explanation of the expected behavior.